DCS-training/Understanding-Creating-WordEmbeddings/README.md

 ---
 # Getting Started in Python

-T### Setting up for the word embedding tutorial in python
+### Setting up for the word embedding tutorial in python

 - The self guided tutorial is fully encompassed in the html link sent to you and it has some setup instructions requiring you to install some tools and have some pre-knowledge of working with Python locally on your PC.
 - Depending on whether you are a newcomer to programming or intermediate, you may or may not have an existing local setup suitable for working through the tutorial.